This post may contain affiliate links. Please see my full disclosure policy for details.

 Count your breath

-Counting your breath is the quickest ways to calm yourself down.
+Counting your breath is the quickest way to calm yourself down.
 Sit in the bathroom, closet, or wherever is a quiet spot in your home, and start counting your breaths.
 Each time you exhale, that’s “1.”
 When you get to “5,” start again from “1.”
-Breathing activates your parasympathetic system (the one responsible for relaxation) and helps your mind simmer down.
+According to Dr. Andrew Weil, breathing activates your parasympathetic system (the one responsible for relaxation) and helps your mind simmer down.

 “Practicing a regular, mindful breathing exercise can be calming and energizing and can even help with stress-related health problems ranging from panic attacks to digestive disorders.”